Search by Keyword

-John Lennon appeared to be in a jam.
-Having just poured out his heart and soul in composing a plethora of songs for their adventurous self-titled album known as the “White Album,” Paul was eager to quickly move on to the next Beatles project.
+Having just poured out his heart and soul composing a plethora of songs for their adventurous self-titled album known as the “White Album,” John Lennon appeared to be in a jam.
+Paul was eager to quickly move on to the next Beatles project.
 Only six weeks after their long-awaited double-album follow-up to “Sgt.
 Pepper” was released, the band was ushered into rehearsals for what became the “Let It Be” film and soundtrack album.
-And of course, new songs were needed.
+Naturally, some new songs were needed.

-McCartney never seemed to be lacking new material.
+McCartney never seemed to be lacking for new material.
 He had many already up his sleeve by January 2nd, 1969, the first day of rehearsals.
-John brought in a couple as well because of the need but was nowhere near as prepared as Paul was.
-George even dwarfed John with proposed song ideas.
-Ringo as well had three new unfinished songs that he presented during this month.
+John brought in a couple by necessity as well but was nowhere near as prepared as Paul.
+Even George eclipsed John with proposed song ideas, and Ringo also had three new unfinished songs that he presented during this month.

-In a pinch, John thought to resurrect some old abandoned ideas as well as dredge up one particular ditty from his childhood that he seriously wanted to include in the project.
+Caught in a pinch, John thought to resurrect some old abandoned ideas as well as to dredge up one particular ditty from his childhood that he seriously wanted to include in the project.
 This song, with origins that date back to the early 1800's, was titled “Maggie Mae.”
-A Beatles performance of the song may not have materialized in the way he intended, but it did at least get included on the release in a truncated form at his insistence.
+A Beatles performance of the song may not have materialized in the way he originally intended, but it did at least gain inclusion on the release in a truncated form at his insistence.

 Lime Street, Liverpool, England, circa the 1890's

 “Oh, my charming Nellie Ray / they have taken you away /

 you have gone to Van Dieman's cruel shore /

 For you've skinned so many tailors / and you've robbed so many sailors /

 that we'll look for you in Peter Street no more”